freezer333/ramapo/source/courses/cmps530/weeks/week1.md

 This week you have a very small project, aimed at getting you used to using Anaconda, git, dvc, and using simple branches and loops.

 [Project Description](https://github.com/scottfrees/cmps530-wp1)

-This project is not graded, but it is a critical step in making sure you are getting up to speed - treat it seriously!

 ## In-class Agenda
 This week's in-class meeting will largely be dedicated to introducing you to the Data Science curriculum, going over what you can expect from this class, and getting to know the requirements.
 We'll also talk about setting up Python, `git`, and `dvc` and how they fit together.